 How to convert handwriting to text with iPad/iPhone

 It’s more simple than ever to turn notes you’ve taken on paper into digital text.
-There are even apps that allow you to turn cursive into text and physical handwritten documents into a PDF.
+There are even third party apps that allow you to turn cursive into text and physical handwritten documents into a PDF.

 This process is known as digitizing text or “OCR” and will allow you to take any notes you’ve written on paper and convert the image to text that can be used in a PDF or online.
 This will convert handwritten notes into text by using iPad and iPhone apps.